intelligent-username/Tachion/README.md

 3. Send a POST request to `/predict` with your CSV and desired horizon.
 4. Visualize predictions and confidence intervals through the integrated frontend.

+If tweaking any of the internals of the project, make sure to first read the provided `.md` (markdown) files to understand the corresponding specifications.

 ## File Structure